Dental Inlays & Onlays

 They are sometimes used when an old filling needs repair or needs to be replaced.
 They are similar to a filling in that they fit into the cusp of the tooth; the difference being that the inlay or onlay extends over the tooth where a traditional filling does not.

 If we determine that you need a dental inlay or onlay, we will first remove the old filling (where applicable).
 The area will be numbed with local anesthetic and then drilled out and cleaned to prepare to repair.
 Then, we will take a mold of the tooth needing repair using a small tray filled with dental putty, of which will be sent off to a lab.
 The lab will custom design the inlay or onlay based on the mold we take.
 The fixture will be made of gold, composite resin or porcelain.
-We will place a temporary restoration over the damaged tooth, usually in the form of a filling, to be worn until the permanent restoration is completed and bonded.
+The dentist will place a temporary restoration over the damaged tooth, usually in the form of a filling, to be worn until the permanent restoration is completed and bonded.

 Once the restoration is created, you will return to us to have the piece cemented into place.
 Once the restoration is placed, we will polish and smooth the material to ensure optimal comfort.
 The inlay or onlay should fit with the natural teeth in a disguised manner, where you should not be able to tell that the tooth has been treated – i.e. it should be natural and comfortable feeling.